GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 and fear to them,
 and their rims full of eyes all-around to four of them.

-And in the going of the living-things, the wheels went beside them, and in the being-lifted of the living-things from over the land, the wheels were lifted.
+And in the going of the living-beings, the wheels went beside them, and in the being-lifted of the living-beings from over the land, the wheels were lifted.

-Over which it was there, the wind to go, they went, there, the wind to go, and the wheels were lifted alongside them, that the wind of the living-thing in the wheels.
+Over which it was there, the wind to go, they went, there, the wind to go, and the wheels were lifted alongside them, that the wind of the living-being in the wheels.

 In their going they went,
-and in their standing they stood, and in their being-lifted from over the land the wheels were lifted to alongside them, that the wind of the living-thing, in the wheels.
+and in their standing they stood, and in their being-lifted from over the land the wheels were lifted to alongside them, that the wind of the living-being, in the wheels.

-And the likeness of a hammering-out, over the heads of the living-thing, like an eye of The Crystal, The Fearsome, stretched-out over their heads from above.
+And the likeness of a hammering-out, over the heads of the living-being, like an eye of The Crystal, The Fearsome, stretched-out over their heads from above.